SkAT-VG/SDT/README.md

 	cd build/linux
 	make
 ```
-2. Install one or more products: By default, the building environment will
+2. Install one or more products.
+By default, the building environment will
-install the SDT shared core library in `/usr/lib` and the Pd *library* in
+install the SDT shared core library in `/usr` and the Pd *library* in
-`/usr/lib/pd/extras/SDT`.
+`/usr/lib/pd/extras`.
 Root privileges may be required to access the
 default install path.
 If you want to change the install path, provide a `DSTDIR` argument:
 ```